 We created this Q&A in Spring 2021 based on common questions from prospective members – we’ll add more in the future.

 1. Are you a Mountaineering Club or Climbing Club?
 What is the club’s main activity?

-The heart of the club is top-rope climbing on the local sandstone.
-Away from home, our members’ preferred disciplines are Trad & Sport climbing.
+Despite our ‘Mountaineering’ name, the heart of the club is top-rope climbing on the easily accessible local sandstone.
+Away from home, our members’ preferred disciplines are Trad & Sport climbing in the UK.
 We don’t currently arrange hill walking weekends but some members meet locally for a walk / run.
+A small number of us enjoy summer alpine and Scottish winter mountaineering, usually once a year.

 2. Can I try out the club before committing to membership?